aadiraju/JokeBot/README.md

  `rasa run --m ./models --endpoints endpoints.yml --port 5002 -vv --enable-api --cors "*"`

+and wait for it to launch.
+It is done when you see a message that looks like this printed on the console:

+`INFO     root  - Rasa server is up and running.`

-and wait for it to launch. **Note:** This may take a while depending on your system.
+**Note:** This may take a while depending on your system.

 ### Terminal Window 2 - Rasa Custom Actions Server